allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 ---

-We have just released [BigFlow](https://github.com/allegro/bigflow) 1.0 as open source.
+We are excited to announce that we have just released [BigFlow](https://github.com/allegro/bigflow) 1.0 as open source.
 It’s a Python framework for big data processing on GCP.
 We have created BigFlow as a side-project, during development of the Allegro A/B testing platform.
 We have moved data processing to the Google Cloud Platform two years ago.
 We had no tools